 For further information, contact Environment Canada’s office.

 Do you have a cat?
 They are serial killers in the bird world.
 Keep your cat inside or take it for a walk on a leash.
-Aitken points out many birds nest on the ground, and also that even well-fed domestic cats will try to kill birds.
+Aitken points out many nests on the ground, and also that even well-fed domestic cats will try to kill them.

 “Cats are predators and they will lay in wait and kill by instinct,” she says, adding that bells are no help in preventing the carnage.
 “Robins in shrubs get hammered by cats.”

-If nothing else, taking time to reflect on how many mosquitoes birds kill may encourage you to find more ways to enjoy, and protect, Yukon’s birds this summer.
+If nothing else, taking time to reflect on how many mosquitoes they kill may encourage you to find more ways to enjoy and protect, Yukon’s birds this summer.